 Malignant tumors tend to spread widely, primarily to the pelvic lymph nodes and lungs.

 Diagnosis of Canine Breast Cancer

-Sometimes, a needle aspirate can be performed using a syringe to withdraw some cells from the tumor for examination under the microscope.
+Sometimes, the vet will perform a needle aspirate.
+He uses a syringe to withdraw some cells from the tumor for examination under the microscope.

 In addition, a chest x-ray is necessary to rule out lung metastases, which are present in about 30% of canine breast cancer.

 To determine if the cancer has spread to the pelvic lymph nodes, he will use ultrasonography.